kalanaS95/Light-Weight-DIFT/README.md

 **Installing attacker-side VirtualBox disk image (Installing from scratch).**

-1. First download a fresh copy of Ubuntu 10.04 LTS (32-bit) and install it ◦ [http://old-releases.ubuntu.com/releases/10.04.0/ubuntu-10.04-desktop-i386.iso](http://old-releases.ubuntu.com/releases/10.04.0/ubuntu-10.04-desktop-i386.iso)
+1. First download a fresh copy of Ubuntu 10.04 LTS (32-bit) and install it.

+    ◦ [http://old-releases.ubuntu.com/releases/10.04.0/ubuntu-10.04-desktop-i386.iso](http://old-releases.ubuntu.com/releases/10.04.0/ubuntu-10.04-desktop-i386.iso)

     ◦ During the installation make sure to set username to “kalana” and password to “131kalana” (This is a must).

 2. Once installation is complete copy all the contents in the “Attacker-side-code” directory to the Desktop of the installed virtual computer